-2. Closed Circuit Cooling Tower (Figure 3):
+2. Closed Circuit Cooling Tower, Hybrid, or Adiabatic Products (Figure 3):

-In this system, a closed circuit cooling tower replaces the cooling tower and heat exchanger in the condenser water loop.
+In this system, a closed loop unit replaces the cooling tower and heat exchanger in the condenser water loop.
 During the summer, water from the tower is circulated in a closed loop through the condenser of the chiller.
 During the winter, cold water from the tower is circulated in a closed loop directly through the chilled water circuit.
 This system is the only one combining the operating simplicity of a single circuit with the reliability of a closed, chilled water loop.
-This type of application is feasible with closed circuit cooling towers because contaminants in the recirculating water are never in direct contact with the system water.
+This type of application is feasible with closed circuit products because contaminants in the recirculating water are never in direct contact with the system water.
+Typically, glycols are added to the system water to reduce risk of freezing.